About the National Council of Youth in Care Advocates

 The National Council of Youth in Care advocates secured temporary moratoriums on youth transitions out of the child protection system during the COVID-19 pandemic in most jurisdictions (see below).

-In addition, the Council is currently co-developing universal protocol and policy that will guide healthy and supported transitions for youth leaving care.
+In addition, Dr. Doucet and the National Council have developed the Equitable Standards Evaluation Model that will guide healthy and supported transitions for youth leaving care.

 Achievements in Government